nomak23/iota.node.monitor/README.md

 ## Start the script

-In order to start the script, open your command line, browse to the iota.node.monitor direcotry and tpye the following:
+In order to start the script, open your command line, browse to the iota.node.monitor directory and tpye the following:

 ```
 node index.js